 In this summary, unless otherwise stated, evidence and practice issues as they relate to adults are discussed.
 The evidence and application to practice related to children may differ significantly from information related to adults.
 When specific information about the care of children is available, it is summarized under its own heading.

 Except for chemotherapy-induced anemia, the mechanisms responsible for fatigue in people with cancer are not known.
 Understanding the causes of fatigue in people with cancer is especially challenging because each individual may experience multiple possible causes of fatigue simultaneously.
-Multiple underlying etiological factors beyond the type and treatment of cancer have been proposed, including psychological distress, life demands, sleep disturbance, neurophysiologic changes, disruption of circadian rhythms, cardiac issues, neuroimmunologic changes, and genetic variations.
+Multiple underlying etiological factors beyond the type and treatment of cancer have been proposed, including psychological distress, life demands, sleep disturbance, neurophysiological changes, disruption of circadian rhythms, cardiac issues, neuroimmunological changes, and genetic variations.

 Other studies demonstrate a change in the regulation of cortisol by the hypothalamic pituitary adrenal axis.
 One key study put fatigued and nonfatigued breast cancer survivors through a stress battery in a laboratory setting.
 Nonfatigued survivors mounted a significant cortisol increase in response to acute stress, while fatigued survivors had a very blunted response.
-Another study has shown fatigued breast cancer survivors have flattened cortisol slopes, having higher levels of cortisol at the end of the day than do nonfatigued survivors.
+Another study has shown that fatigued breast cancer survivors have flattened cortisol slopes, having higher levels of cortisol at the end of the day than do nonfatigued survivors.
 It is the dysregulation of the hypothalamic-pituitary-adrenal (HPA) axis that may account for the prolonged inflammatory cytokine milieu.
 Understanding the body's response to numerous chronic stressors in cancer may help in managing fatigue.

 The association of fatigue with the major cancer treatment modalities of surgery, chemotherapy, radiation therapy, endocrine therapy, and biologic response modifier therapy caused speculation that fatigue resulted from tissue damage or accumulation of the products of cell death.
 Interest in the effects of cancer treatment on the production of proinflammatory cytokines is based on recognition of the strong fatigue-inducing effect of some biologic response modifiers such as interferon-alpha and the finding of elevated levels of proinflammatory cytokines in people experiencing persistent fatigue after cancer treatment.[8,9] In longitudinal studies of patients undergoing radiation therapy, polymorphisms in tumor necrosis factor-alpha and interleukin-6 were associated with elevated fatigue before, during, and for 4 months after completion of treatment.[10,11]

-A second study that included 73 women who were undergoing adjuvant radiation therapy for breast cancer found similar differences in the patterns and predictors of morning versus evening fatigue.
-Participants were recruited to the study at the time of their simulation visit and completed baseline questionnaires.
+A second study of 73 women who were undergoing adjuvant radiation therapy for breast cancer found similar differences in the patterns and predictors of morning versus evening fatigue.
+Participants were recruited to the study at their simulation visits and completed baseline questionnaires.
 Data were then collected on 2 subsequent days, in the morning and at bedtime, each week during radiation therapy; every 2 weeks for 2 months after radiation therapy; and once a month for 2 additional months thereafter.
 Fatigue was measured with the Lee Fatigue Scale.
 For the group as a whole, over the 25 weeks of data collection, morning fatigue decreased slightly during radiation therapy and was constant for 4 months afterwards, while evening fatigue increased through radiation therapy and then declined slightly after treatment.
 Evening fatigue was higher for those who:

 Morning fatigue was higher for those who: